AndrewSamaha/schism-root/README.md

 Add MyEntity queries and mutations to service-entity : des3, after des2, 5d
 Add MyEntity queries to service-ui : des4, after des3, 10d
 ```

+## schism-entity tasks
+- create permissions and permission groups -> lock down access to super-user mutations
+- add range field to entity object

+## Deployment Tasks
+- Investigate Dockerfiles for each repo
+- Create a kubenernetes cluster and service-level configurations for each repo

+## Tech Debt
+- Refactor name of schism-service to schism-world